Comparing Desktop SEMs to Traditional Electron Microscopes

 Conventional light microscopes allowed researchers to observe sub-macroscopic phenomena, uncovering the cellular world and ushering in a new era of scientific understanding.
 When electron microscopy was introduced in the 1930s, it outstripped the resolving power of compound microscopes by orders of magnitude.
 High-quality SEM images with five and even six-digit magnifications enabled data acquisition at the nanoscale, creating near limitless research and development opportunities.
 But seizing those opportunities required an enormous investment.

-Desktop SEMs were developed to “democratize SEM technology” by limiting costs, size, and upkeep requirements with minimal compromise on imaging power.
+Desktop SEMs were developed to “democratise SEM technology” by limiting costs, size, and cost of ownership with minimal compromise on imaging power.
 This brings us to one of the most important similarities between desktop and full-scale SEMs: both offer nanoscale imaging (<100 nm).
 But how do they differ?

 The up-front cost of a full-scale SEM can vary from several hundred thousand dollars to nearly a million.
 These costs do not account for ongoing servicing fees and emergency maintenance costs.
 A desktop SEM is much cheaper than a conventional system, both in terms of initial investment and necessary installation costs.
 Additionally, though any SEM represents a significant upfront cost, tabletop systems like Phenom Desktop SEMs are engineered to maximize the value to end-users.